Yessica Chávez: Professional career

 She next faced Irma Sánchez in a rematch on 23 February 2013 at the Centro de Convenciones in Ixtapa, Mexico, with the vacant WBC Silver female light flyweight title on the line.
 Chávez defeated Sánchez for a second time, this time by UD with two judges scoring the bout 98–92 and the third scored it 99–91.
 Her first defence of the title came against former foe and reigning WBA and WBO female light flyweight champion, Yésica Bopp, on 1 June at the Centro Civico in Ecatepec.
 Bopp's WBA and WBO titles were not at stake, only Chávez' WBC Silver title.
 Chávez gained revenge over Bopp, making the score 1–1 with a UD victory.
 Two judges scored the bout 97–93 and the third scored it 96–95.
 Chávez scored a ten-round UD win in a non-title fight against former world champion Tenkai Tsunami in July, before making the second defence of her WBC Silver title against former world champion Arely Muciño in November, retaining the title through a split draw.

 She moved up to flyweight following the draw to Muciño, scoring a UD victory in a rematch with Tsunami in April 2014 before defeating former world champion, Melissa McMorrow, by UD to capture the WBC International flyweight title on 23 August at the Convention Center Surman Villa de las Flores in Coacalco, Mexico, with the judges' scorecards reading 97–93, 97–94 and 96–94.

 She moved back down to light flyweight to challenged the WBC champion, Ibeth Zamora Silva, on 22 November at the Plaza de los Martíres in Toluca.
 Chávez failed in her attempt at a second light flyweight world title, losing by UD, with all three judges scoring the bout 98–92.

 Following defeat to Silva she moved back up to flyweight, defeating Norj Guro by UD in April 2015 and Maria Magdalena Rivera by UD in June to capture the vacant WBC International title for a second time, before challenging newly crowned WBC female flyweight champion, Arely Muciño, in a rematch on 19 September at the Emiliano Zapata Sports Center in Ecatepec.
 Chávez captured her second world title, becoming a two-weight world champion via UD.
 The judges' scorecards read 99–91 and 98–92 twice.
 She went on to successfully defend the title six times, scoring wins over former world champions Simona Galassi, Naoko Fujioka and Esmeralda Moreno twice.

 She moved up to super flyweight for her next fight, challenging WBC champion Guadalupe Martínez Guzmán on 27 April 2019 at the Centro Regional de Deporte de Las Américas in Ecatepec.
 Chávez failed in her attempt at becoming a three-weight world champion, losing by SD.
 One judge scored the bout 96–94 in favour of Chávez while the other two scored it 97–93 and 96–94 in favour of Guzmán.

-International Boxing Hall of Fame

 In December 2024, it was announced she had been elected to the International Boxing Hall of Fame.